 Marinetta Cannito Hjort, MA

-Marinetta Cannito Hjort has over twelve years of experience as a scholar, trainer, facilitator, and consultant on Restorative Justice, Conflict Transformation, and Alternative Dispute Resolution methods in international, academic, governmental, civil, and religious settings.
+Marinetta Cannito Hjort has over twelve years of experience as a scholar, teacher, trainer, facilitator, consultant on Restorative Justice, Conflict Transformation, and Alternative Dispute Resolution methods in international, academic, governmental, civil, and religious settings.
 She has direct experience in about 20 countries in Latin America, the Caribbean, North America, Africa, Europe, the Middle East, the South Pacific and Southeast Asia.

 Her work stresses the close relationship between justice mechanisms and local processes in its goal to attain peace, reconciliation and social reconstruction.
 She has launched a series of strategy trainings that provide tools to establish or strengthen collaborative networks among governmental and non-governmental stakeholders to promote crime prevention measures and help the sustainability of changes.